Guide to Visiting Roosevelt Island in New York, NY

 What is the El Yunque Rainforest in Puerto Rico?

 Although smaller than most National Forests, the El Yunque Rainforest is a beautifully diverse rainforest with ample amounts of things to do.
 It spans 29,000 acres and is filled with waterfalls, hiking trails, swimming holes, and unique plants and animals.
-El Yunque is actually the only tropical rainforest in the national forest system so it makes for a special bucket list stop!
+El Yunque is actually the only tropical rainforest in the National Forest System, making it a special bucket list stop.

 El Yunque Rainforest Vegetation

-How Do I Get to the El Yunque Rainforest?
+How To Get to El Yunque From San Juan?

 • Physical Address: El Portal Visitor Center, PR-191 Río Grande, PR 00745

-Important Things to Know Before Visiting El Yunque Rainforest in Puerto Rico
+Important Things to Know For a Day Trip to El Yunque Rainforest

 My sister and I at El Yunque Rainforest in Puerto Rico

-• You can not get in without an advanced reservation (per car) or guided tour.
+• You cannot get in without an advanced reservation (per car) or a guided tour.

 • Be prepared with a plan to make sure you make the best out of your one day in the El Yunque Rainforest (hint: There’s a one day El Yunque itinerary at the bottom of this post).